kubernetes/website/content/en/blog/_posts/2022-05-18-prevent-unauthorised-volume-mode-conversion.md

 or applications, like backup vendors.

-If the alpha feature is [enabled](https://kubernetes-csi.github.io/docs/) in `snapshot-controller` and `external-provisioner`, then unauthorised users will not be allowed to modify the volume mode of a PVC when it is being created from a `VolumeSnapshot`.
+If the alpha feature is [enabled](https://kubernetes-csi.github.io/docs/) in `snapshot-controller`, `snapshot-validation-webhook` and `external-provisioner`, then unauthorised users will not be allowed to modify the volume mode of a PVC when it is being created from a `VolumeSnapshot`.

 To convert the volume mode, an authorised user must do the following: